Black Holes, Information and the Universal Coefficient Theorem: 3. Independence of topology and the Universal Coefficient Theorem

-As argued in the previous chapter, the laws of physics should not depend on unobservable properties of spacetime.
+As argued in the previous chapters, the laws of physics should not depend on arbitrary choices.
 Specifically the choice of a particular coordinate system or a particular coefficient group in cohomology should not be relevant for the formulation of the laws of physics.
 I showed in a previous article [9] that specific choices of coefficient groups in cohomology may affect the observable connectedness of space-time (or generally of an abstract space or group) as measured by topological techniques.
-Here I focus on a different aspect, namely what changes should be made in a theory in order for it to describe the physical reality independent on the way one choses to regard the topology?
-As has been shown in [4] and as I argued in the previous section, the existence of a trivial second group cohomology associated to a symmetry group implies the existence of a straightforward covariant formulation of the associated theory.
-The triviality of the cohomology in a given dimension however, is controlled by the choice of a coefficient structure in the cohomology.
-The effect of this choice is on its turn, encoded in the UCT.
-This observation is general and doesn't relate only to the Poincare group.
-In fact, one can bring the same arguments in the case of the Weyl-Heisenberg group.
-This encodes the quantization prescriptions and allows a central extension structure.
-Moreover, its group cohomological properties when analyzed from the perspective of particular coefficient groups allow for the covariant formulation required by the quantum prescription of unitarity.
-Indeed, this prescription is not preserved in the same form when one changes the coefficient structure used to probe the group topological properties.
-This is the reason for the paradoxes one encounters when discussing the unitarity in processes involving black holes.
-I will continue here with a presentation of the topological properties of the Weyl-Heisenberg group, followed by an analogy between the general (or special) relativity covariant formulation and unitarity prescriptions in quantum mechanics.
-The conclusion of this work shows how to use specific formulations of the universal coefficient theorem in order to restore unitarity when dealing with black holes and event horizons.
-I will also show how a thermal density matrix appears to be modified when a different choice of a coefficient structure in the (group)-cohomology is made.
-The final result shows that the notion of density matrix has to be extended such that it incorporates relevant group topological information.
-Also, entanglement can be connected to the existence of non-trivial group-cohomological classes.
-Hence, the universal coefficient theorem can show how entanglement is relativized when different coefficient structures are being chosen.
-This will make subsystems that look completely uncorrelated when analyzed with one coefficient structure, appear entangled when analyzed with another coefficient structure.
-The information however will always be there, in one situation, encoded in the group law of the actual cohomology and in the other situation in the special form of the extension or torison that appears in the UCT.
-It has been brought as an argument for the information paradox that a relatively ordered initial situation (dust or a star) leading to a black hole has as an inescapable final state the thermal radiation.
-Unless some "emission of negative entropy" [1] by the black hole occurs, information should be lost.
-However, I showed in ref.
-[9] that the definition of entropy in a situation where several different coefficient groups are required, must change.
-In fact, the entropy will have to include topological information as well.
-It will not be defined uniquely.
-Instead it will have different forms when regarded via different coefficient groups.
-This allows the changes in entropy required to restore unitarity in a global (topological) way.
-In order to start this project, I remind the reader that projective representations in physics are required since standard quantum mechanics represents pure states as rays.
-Because of this, symmetry operators are represented as classes of unitary ray operators $\bar{U}$.
-Unless otherwise stated, in what follows $G$ and $K$ represent general groups.
-The operation over these classes is defined as
+An interesting example for the role of the coefficient group in cohomology for the detection of topological properties is given in [31].
+Here I focus on a different aspect, namely what changes should be made in a theory in order for it to describe the physical reality independent on the way one choses the coefficient structure in cohomology?
+As has been shown in [4] and as I argued in the previous sections, the existence of a trivial second group cohomology associated to a symmetry group implies the existence of a straightforward covariant formulation of the associated theory.
+The sensitivity of cohomology in a given dimension however, is controlled by the choice of a coefficient structure in the cohomology.
+The effect of this choice is on its turn, encoded in the universal coefficient theorem by means of the extensions.
+The quantization prescription in general and the form taken by the unitarity constraints depend on the topology of the space where quantization is performed.
+The visibility of the respective topological structures also depends on the coefficients in cohomology.
+Therefore, formulating the quantization with respect to a cohomology that is not sensitive to certain topological features (e.g. black hole horizons) may restore unitarity and a straightforward quantization.
+However, such a construction will have to be corrected by topology dependent terms.
+These will become manifest when universal coefficient theorems are being employed.
+These together with their extensions and torsions will play the topology analogue of differential forms in geometry.